chirpyli/my-database/postgres/update-analyze.md

 	CHECK_FOR_INTERRUPTS();

-	/*
-	 * This should NOT get called during EvalPlanQual; we should have passed a
+	/* This should NOT get called during EvalPlanQual; we should have passed a
 	 * subplan tree to EvalPlanQual, instead.
 Use a runtime test not just
-	 * Assert because this condition is easy to miss in testing.
-(Note:
+	 * Assert because this condition is easy to miss in testing. */ if (estate->es_epq_active != NULL) elog(ERROR, "ModifyTable should not be called during EvalPlanQual");
-	 * although ModifyTable should not get executed within an EvalPlanQual
-	 * operation, we do have to allow it to be initialized and shut down in
-	 * case it is within a CTE subplan.
-Hence this test must be here, not in
-	 * ExecInitModifyTable.)
-	 */
-	if (estate->es_epq_active != NULL)
-		elog(ERROR, "ModifyTable should not be called during EvalPlanQual");

-	/*
-	 * If we've already completed processing, don't try to do more.
+	/* If we've already completed processing, don't try to do more.
 We need
 	 * this test because ExecPostprocessPlan might call us an extra time, and
 	 * our subplan's nodes aren't necessarily robust against being called
-	 * extra times.
+	 * extra times.*/
-	 */
 	if (node->mt_done)
 		return NULL;

-	/*
-	 * On first call, fire BEFORE STATEMENT triggers before proceeding.
+	/* On first call, fire BEFORE STATEMENT triggers before proceeding.*/ if (node->fireBSTriggers)
-	 */
-	if (node->fireBSTriggers)
 	{
 		fireBSTriggers(node);